Maharani Sthan

 Maharani Sthan (Maithili: महारानी स्थान) also called as Bhagawati Sthan is a common Hindu temple dedicated to Goddess Bhagawati in the villages of the Mithila region in the Indian subcontinent.
 The Goddess Bhagawati is a lady folk deity and believed to be the incarnation of the Goddess Parvati or Kali.
 She is considered as the symbol of women power in Hinduism.
 She is also believed to be the presiding female deity of the villages in the region.
 She is the Goddess of faith.

+Uchchaith Bhagwati Mandir near Benipatti town.

 Etymology

 Maharani Sthan contains two Indic terms Maharani and Sthan.
 The literal meaning of the term Maharani is chief queen.
 In Hinduism the term Maharani is also a honorific word often used to denote the Goddess Bhagawati.
 Similarly the literal meaning of the term Sthan is a place.
 In religious context, the term Sthan is often used for denoting a place of worship.
 Thus the literal meaning of the combined terms Maharani Sthan is the place for worship of the Goddess Bhagawati.